Saturday, April 9, 2011

 TMNT #8 is one of my favorite issues of Volume One and probably the book's best exercise in the one-off episodic style of storytelling that would eventually dominate much of it.
 The issue’s full of great action, but best of all, it never takes itself too seriously.

 I’ve never really been a fan of Cerebus the Aardvark by Dave Sim, as I’ve no interest in investing myself in 300 issues of rampaging misogyny, so I mostly recognize the character from his plethora of gratuitous quick-buck cameos in comics such as Spawn or Miami Mice.
 So when it comes to indie comics’ most beloved sexist aardvark, I can’t really say he was a particular selling point.
 I know Eastman and Laird respect Sim and were thrilled to work with him, and his character art for Cerebus was certainly expressive and dynamic, but I didn’t think he really added to the story in a way that felt particularly necessary.
 I’ve never read the 2007 Cerebus-free alternative by Jim Lawson, because I don’t know Spanish, but the 4Kids cartoon’s adaptation, “Time Travails”, managed to work just fine without him (and yeah, I’m aware of his “cameo” in that episode, but you know what I meant).
+(Update: I've since read the story.)

 That aside, TMNT #8 just has a story that is paced really well, as the Turtles are thrown from one inexplicable misfortune to another at a machinegun pace, with each sequence segueing into the next perfectly.
 I think my favorite moment in the whole story happens on page 20, as Leo loses his cool and just expresses his overall annoyance at how the Turtles are always just trying to mind their own business but end up being thrown into outrageous situations anyway.
 So much quality face-palming on that page.

-At 45-pages, this issue is positively packed with content, and while the story zooms by and a breakneck speed, it still retains an epic and exciting quality that other TMNT stories attempting a “fantasy/dungeon crawler” approach just can’t equal.
+At 45-pages, this issue is positively packed with content, and while the story zooms by at a breakneck speed, it still retains an epic and exciting quality that other TMNT stories attempting a “fantasy/dungeon crawler” approach just can’t equal.
 Eastman and Laird (and Sim and Gerhard) are really at their finest in this one, jam-packing the pages with lots of expressive details and a great sense of comic timing; page 22’s shot of the Turtles all sitting in the tavern with various expressions on their faces being a perfect example.

 So far as Renet and Savanti Romero go, I’ve always been partial to them moreso than other returning characters in the Turtle universe.
 Though Renet more often than not is never drawn very well, and scarcely ever actually looks like a teenager, I still like her as a character; her innocent and blithering behavior being a nice foil to the godlike powers she possesses.
 Savanti would appear quite a few times as a villain, though I found his best portrayals to be the ones that highlight his comic ineffectuality as a villain.
 His goofiness is laid on pretty thick in this comic (check his magic spell on page 31), and I think playing up his comical side is the right approach, as he’s just a generic “conquer the universe” type of villain and any attempt at making such a foe “grimdark” just comes across as boring.